Carlingr/Boat_Racer/README.md

-# Rocket-Man
+# Boat Racer
-Will Use WAD keys to control a rocket through a maze
+Will Use WAD keys to control a boat through a maze
-Hitting the sides of the path slows the rocket down
+Hitting the sides of the path slows the boat down
 Hitting the Green ends the game
 Time shown in upper right corner
 Uses p5.play library